Community Cycling Center respects the privacy of our website visitors and does not collect any personal information.

 Community Cycling Center Title VI Policy Statement

 Title VI of the Civil Rights Act of 1964 states:

 “No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”

 The Community Cycling Center is committed to complying with the requirements of Title VI in all of it’s programs and activities, federally funded or otherwise.
 To request additional information on the Community Cycling Center’s Title VI nondiscrimination requirements, contact us at 503-288-8864, or email info@CommunityCyclingCenter.org

 Making a Title VI Complaint

 Any person who believes that they have been aggrieved by an unlawful discriminatory practice under Title VI may file a complaint with the Community Cycling Center.
 Any such complaint must be in writing and filed with the Community Cycling Center within 180 days following the date of the alleged discriminatory occurrence.
-For information on how to file a complaint, contact the Community Cycling Center by any of the methods below:
+To file a complaint, download the Title VI complaint form here and send it to: